 - -Xms<size> - to set the initial Java heap size

 By default, the maximum heap size is 64 Mb.

 Heap memory for objects is reclaimed by an automatic memory management system which is known as a garbage collector.
 The heap may be of a fixed size or may be expanded and shrunk, depending on the garbage collector's strategy.Non-Heap

 Also, the JVM has memory other than the heap, referred to as non-heap memory.
 It is created at the JVM startup and stores per-class structures such as runtime constant pool, field and method data, and the code for methods and constructors, as well as interned Strings.

 Unfortunately, the only information JVM provides on non-heap memory is its overall size.
 No detailed information on non-heap memory content is available.

 The abnormal growth of non-heap memory size may indicate a potential problem, in this case you may check up the following:

 - If there are class loading issues such as leaked loaders.
 In this case, the problem may be solved with the help of Class loaders view.

 - If there are strings being massively interned.
-For detection of such problem, Allocation recording may be used.
+For detection of such problem, Object allocation recording may be used.

 If the application indeed needs that much of non-heap memory and the default maximum size of 64 Mb is not enough,